CHERI-Alliance/cheri-linux-website/content/docs/meetings/notes.md

 # Linux Strategy Meeting Notes

+### 13 Aug 2025

+* QEMU working group is working toward convergence, will add Codasip’s “prime” features on top after converging other variants.
+* Christian is working on 6.16, nearly done but will probably be released in early September (August holidays).
+* Alfredo presented a deep dive on his temporal safety work.

+### 30 Jul 2025

+* Codasip is preparing to release their Yocto configurations to build simple Linux images for CHERI RISC-V, together with an update to Linux Kernel to 6.16, and other projects including qemu, llvm, and gdb.
+* Discussion of repository naming for a handful of ported projects that Codasip is releasing with their Yocto configurations, as well as convergence plans for the projects that have multiple ports.
+* Derrick presented a deep dive on MIT Lincoln Lab’s work on Linux compartmentalization.

+### 16 Jul 2025

+* General discussion, status updates, and planning future deep dive topics.
+* Preview of Alfredo’s work on temporal safety (will be a topic for a future deep dive).

 ### 2 Jul 2025

 * Edward successfully combined hybrid aarch64 Codasip kernel and mostly stock Debian userspace compiled with stock Morello SDK.
 Can also run purecap binaries.
 Some discussion of future work: